Cody's Books: Moves and closure

 The Telegraph store was the flagship store until it closed in 2006, sparking a controversy in the local press over the cause.
-One explanation given for the closure was that it was caused by pressure from corporate chains like Borders. the location was still vacant.
+One explanation given for the closure was that it was caused by pressure from corporate chains like Borders.
+The location remained vacant until 2016, when "Mad Monk, Center for Anachronistic Media" was opened, and operated for two years.

 The Cody's San Francisco location closed in 2007 for a similar reason.
 Cody's was sold to Japanese book distributor Yohan, Inc. in September 2006.

 In March 2008, the last remaining store moved from 4th Street to its final location on Shattuck Avenue due to a rent increase.
 Financial pressures forced the closure of the store for good on June 20, 2008.

 The 2008 PBS TV documentary Paperback Dreams chronicles the related histories of Kepler's Books in Menlo Park, California and Cody's Books.